Things you probably shouldn't do: Bending Mono to your will

 executables in Mono builds.
 These executables and dlls aren't unique to your project and can be

-found in %EditorFolder%/Data/PlaybackEngines/windowsstandalonesupport/Variations
+found in %EditorFolder%/Data/PlaybackEngines/windowsstandalonesupport/Variations folder

 along with a few other things that are shared between all projects built with the same Unity